 NOTE** At the very least, most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.

 EXPERIMENTATION WITH THE SMITHIT.
-The small hand sledge did a pretty good job of setting the Halligan adze or fork into the gap.
+In our experience with it, the small hand sledge did a pretty good job of setting the Halligan adze or fork into the gap.
 However, during our experimentation, we did some testing comparing the 3# hammer with a 3-3/4# flat-head axe on a short hand sledge handle.
 Both showed advantages and limitations.
 Having a slightly wider face, we felt the hand sledge gave slightly more consistent low/zero-visibility striking.
 It was also better balanced (which may have accounted for more accurate strikes.
 On the other hand, the flat-head axe provided an ever-present (and pretty effective) wedge.
 And, if the Halligan has squared off shoulders on the fork end, the narrow width of flat-head privides clear advantages when striking in low or zero-visibility conditions.

 The narrow proportions of a short-handled flathead axe (3-1/2-4 pounds) may be the best choice of striking tool if the forks of your favorite Halligan has square shoulders– it will reduce the hand sledge’s tendency to strike off center and deflect off to the side.

 For striking the adze end of a Halligan bar, the rounded surface of a hand sledge (rock or blacksmith’s hammer) seems to get the best reviews.
+NOTE: For fire tool nerds out there, that’s a TICO titanium Halligan bar– a beautiful bar.
+But, that’s another story for later.

 a) A 3# – 4# striking tool of your choice.